 The Trust administers the CRF Scholarships on behalf of the Royal Society of Edinburgh.
 The Scholarships are awarded and held under identical conditions as the Carnegie PhD Scholarships and are under the charge and control of the Trustees of the RSE Scotland Foundation, who retain the power to alter the rules and to change the purpose and destination of the Scholarships.
 One Scholarship is usually awarded for study in the Life Sciences and another in Arts and Humanities.

-A total of 16 scholarships are available for doctoral studies starting in 2018-19.
+The Trust hopes to fund a minimum of 16 scholarships for doctoral studies starting in 2019-20.

 Regulations

 Eligibility and Nomination